AGOberprieler/LoCoLotive/README.md

 The first sequence is part of the referene genome while the other ones represent matched parts of *At2g40690sunfQHB1g06_yg_ab1*.
 Note that the latter sequences have been reverse-complemented as indicated by the minus signs.

-To quickly inspect which parts of a probe sequence have been matched by BLAST, you can have a look at the files in "query_coverage".
+To quickly inspect which parts of a target sequence have been aligned by BLAST, you can have a look at the files in "query_coverage".
-The other sub-directories, namely "hits_filtered", "genomic_ranges" and "query_intervals" contain intermediate results and are no longer needed except for debugging purposes.
-For each of the discarded probe sequences, "filtering.log" lists why it has been discarded.
+"hits_filtered" contains intermediate results and is no longer needed except for debugging purposes.
+For each of the discarded target sequences, "filtering.log" lists why it has been discarded.
+Here, overlapping_loci.txt and groups_of_overlapping_loci.txt are irrelevant. (see Example 2 for further explanation)

-If the pipeline is again applied to the same probe sequences, but using another reference or different parameter settings, a new branch will be added to the output directory tree.
+If the pipeline is again applied to the same target sequences, but using another reference or different parameter settings, a new branch will be added to the output directory tree.
 For instance, after a second run with a lower MC_LENGTH setting

 ```raw